-Cape Fear Area Doulas is an area network connecting pregnant women to childbirth and postpartum doulas.
-Our goal is to improve the birthing experiences for all the women in the Cape Fear area through prenatal, labor, and postpartum support.
+Cape Fear Area Doulas is a 501(c)3 nonprofit organization working to connect pregnant people with childbirth and postpartum doulas.
+Our goal is to improve the birthing experiences for all families in the Cape Fear area through prenatal, labor, and postpartum support.
 Each doula in the network is independent, and the services they offer may vary.
-To learn more about the faces of Cape Fear Area Doulas, click here.

 For more information about what a doula is and how they can help you, continue reading.